 \subsubsection{\acf{SDL}~\cite{major2014, muJavaMethodLevelOperators, stryker.net, go-mutesting1, go-mutesting2}}

 Like \hyperref[sec-expression-value-replacement]{\emph{\ac{EVR}}}, statement deletion operators can be categorized by context.
-The most general form deletes any statement type (\texttt{return}, \texttt{break}, assignments, calls, etc) without targeting a specific category.
-While applicable to Dafny, such deletions may lead to invalid programs (e.g., as with other languages, if a variable's initialization is removed but later used).
+The most general form deletes any statement type (e.g., \texttt{return}, \texttt{break}, assignments, calls, etc.) without targeting a specific category.
+While applicable to Dafny, such deletions may lead to invalid programs (e.g., as in other languages, if a variable's initialization is removed but later used).